expo/expo/docs/versions/v15.0.0/guides/up-and-running.md

 Next, choose where to save the project.
 I keep all of my fun projects in `~/coding`, so I navigate to that directory and press open.

-XDE is now initializing a new project in selected directory: it copies a basic template and installs `react`, `react-native` and `exponent`.
+XDE is now initializing a new project in selected directory: it copies a basic template and installs `react`, `react-native` and `expo`.

 When the project is initialized and ready to go you will see the message "React packager ready" in the XDE logs.